lviens/2022_DAS_Tomography/README.md

 - Viens L., M. Perton, Z. J. Spica, K. Nishida, T. Yamada, and S. Shinohara (Submitted to GJI), Understanding surface-wave modal content for high-resolution imaging of submarine sediments with Distributed Acoustic Sensing

 ## Description:
 * The **Codes** folder contains the six Python codes to reproduce the main figures of the paper (i.e., Figures 2, 3, 5, 6 ,7, and 10).
-Please contact Loï c Viens for the codes and data to reproduce the remaining figures.
+Please contact Loïc Viens (lviens@umich.edu) for the codes and data to reproduce the remaining figures.

 * The **Data** folder contains the data to reproduce the figures.